-EIAR Chapter Mitigation Number EIAR Section Reference Location Description of Mitigation or Monitoring Measure / Environmental Commitment Refer to WT1 - Throughout (as required) Rare and Protected Plant Species - WT5 in Table 22.9 Habitat Degradation - Surface Water Quality Table 22.9 In terms of mitigation, a SWMP has been prepared (Section 5.4), which details control and management measures for avoiding, preventing, or reducing any significant adverse impacts on the surface water environment during the Construction Phase of the Proposed Scheme.
+EIAR Chapter Mitigation Number EIAR Section Reference Location Description of Mitigation or Monitoring Measure / Environmental Commitment Refer to WT1 - WT5 in - Throughout (as required) Rare and Protected Plant Species Habitat Degradation - Surface Water Quality Table 22.9 In terms of mitigation, a SWMP has been prepared (Section 5.4), which details control and management measures for avoiding, preventing, or reducing any significant adverse impacts on the surface water environment during the Construction Phase of the Proposed Scheme.
 Specific mitigation measures which the appointed contractor will implement in relation to surface water quality at the new and relocated bridges at George's Dock (Structure Reference: 01) and at the Royal Canal (Structure Reference: 03), Custom House Quay Boardwalk (at DCC Docklands Offices) (Structure Reference: 02), DPTOB (Structure Reference: 05), and the Construction Compounds are outlined in WT2, WT3, WT and WT5.
 BD9 12.5.1.4.1.2 Throughout (as required) Bats Habitat Loss & Fragmentation Where possible, habitats of importance to bats such as scattered trees and parkland, tree line and hedgerow habitat types, which lie within the footprint, or along the boundary of the Proposed Scheme, that are not directly impacted by the Proposed Scheme will be retained.
 These areas will be protected for the duration of construction works and fenced off at an appropriate distance.
 Vegetation to be retained is shown on Landscaping General Arrangement drawings (BCIDC-ROD-ENV_LA-0016_XX_00-DR-LL-9001) in Volume 3 of this EIAR.
 Planting of tree line and grassland habitats within the Proposed Scheme footprint will be carried out by the appointed contractor, as detailed in the landscape drawings which will provide suitable habitat for the bat species recorded within the study area (refer to the Landscaping General Arrangement drawings (BCIDC-ROD-ENV_LA-0016_XX_00-DR-LL-9001) in Volume 3 of this EIAR.
 BD10 12.5.1.4.1.2 Construction Compound, and active works areas.
-Bats Carlot Day (50 to active works areas.
+Bats Delta Control of Children (Francisco Delta Control of Children Control of Childre don't works dreas.
 Disturbance of Flight Patterns / Foraging Routes as a result of Lighting Impacts The appointed contractor in liaison with the suitably qualified licensed ecologist(s) will ensure that lighting at the Construction Compound, and active work areas in proximity to known bat activity, will be designed to minimise light spill and be cognisant of light-spill onto these areas.
-Mitigation measures to reduce light spill will include the following: The use of sensor / timer triggered lighting; LED luminaires to be used where practicable; Column heights to be considered to minimise light spill; Accessories such as baffles, hoods, or louvres to be used to reduce light spill and direct it only where needed; and Where night time works are required, the appointed contractor will liaise with the engaged suitably experienced and qualified ecologist(s) and implement measures to mitigate the impact of such works (especially works carried adjacent to watercourses with known bat activity).
+Mitigation measures to reduce light spill will include the following: The use of sensor / timer triggered lighting; LED luminaires to be used where practicable; Column heights to be considered to minimise light spill; Accessories such as heffles, heads, as lawyres to be used to radiuse light spill and direct it only where needed.
+Accessories such as baffles, hoods, or louvres to be used to reduce light spill and direct it only where needed; and Where night time works are required, the appointed contractor will liaise with the engaged suitably experienced and qualified ecologist(s) and implement measures to mitigate the impact of such works (especially works carried adjacent to watercourses with known bat activity).
 BD12 12.5.1.4.3 Throughout (as required) Otter Habitat Loss The NTA will ensure that a confirmatory pre-construction check of all suitable otter habitat will be completed within 12 months prior to any construction works commencing.
 The presence of any new holt/couch or activity at the previously established holt site at MV Cill Airne will be treated and / or protected in accordance with the Guidelines for the Treatment of Otters Prior to the Construction of National Road Schemes (NRA 2006b).